Root Canal Therapy in Hewitt, TX

 Does root canal therapy hurt?

-While it’s normal to experience some mild discomfort after root canal therapy, this should dissipate within a week.
-If you’re still feeling pain more than a week after treatment, call our office right away.
+It’s also normal to experience some mild discomfort after the procedure, but this should dissipate within a week.
+If you still feel pain more than a week after treatment, call our Hewitt office at (254) 666-1686, as this can mean there’s a complication with your tooth.

 What is root canal retreatment?